darius410/Chaosandvideogames/src/content/blogs/blog-10.md

 ---
     layout: "../../layouts/BlogLayout.astro"

-    title: The Game Awards catagories need to improve.
+    title: The TGA catagories need to improve.

     subtitle: Are the judges at TGA actually putting games in the wrong category on purpose?
     publishDate: "2019-05-14"